 The Fujifilm X-T4 is great for studio video.
 Video quality is excellent, whether you're recording in 4k or FHD.
 Its continuous autofocus system easily keeps moving faces and objects in focus, although its object tracking can be a bit inconsistent.
 Unfortunately, it lacks a dedicated headphone jack, necessitating the use of a clunky USB-C adapter.

 The Fujifilm X-T4 isn't designed for action video but offers decent performance.
-It isn't small enough to be mounted on a head rig, and it isn't waterproof, although we don't currently test for that.
+It isn't small enough to be mounted on a head rig, and it isn't waterproof.
 That said, it's sturdy enough to take minor drops and bumps and offers great video recording quality, regardless of whether you're filming in 4k or FHD.
 It can also record FHD video in 120 fps or 240 fps for the express purpose of generating slow-motion video, as playback is limited to 30 fps.

 The Fujifilm X-T4 comes in two color variants: 'Black' and 'Silver'.
-We tested the 'Black' variant with the FUJINON XF 18-55mm F/2.8-4 R lens, and you can see its label here.
-That said, we expect the 'Silver' variant to perform similarly overall.
+We tested the 'Black' variant with the FUJINON XF 18-55mm F/2.8-4 R lens; you can see its label here.
+We expect the 'Silver' variant to perform similarly overall.

-It can also be purchased in either color scheme with the FUJINON XF 16-80mm f/4 R OIS WR lens or without a lens at all, but haven't tested the performance of these variants.
+You can also purchase it in either color scheme with the FUJINON XF 16-80mm f/4 R OIS WR lens or without a lens at all, but we haven't tested the performance of these variants.

-If someone comes across a differently-equipped variant of the Fujifilm X-T4, let us know in the discussions so we can update our review.
+If someone comes across a differently-equipped variant of the Fujifilm X-T4, let us know in the forums, and we'll update our review.